ColinAnthony/NGS_processing_pipeline/README.md

     5) pandas
     6) numpy
     7) Biopython?
+    if calling the pipeline using demultiplex.py,
+        you will need to specify the config.json settings file and a primer description csv file
+        Templates for these are located in the repo as template_demultiplex_config.json and template_master_primer_file.csv

 ### To run:

 ```python3 demultiplex.py --config_file <config.json> --output_dir <output directory>```

 ### Using the config file: